-Bio-sourced fungicides refer to the direct use of biologically active substances produced by biological organisms or biological metabolic processes or substances extracted from organisms as a disease prevention and treatment.
+Bio-sourced fungicides refer to the direct use of biologically active substances produced by biological organisms or biological metabolic processes or substances extracted from organisms as disease prevention and treatment.
 The concept of biological pesticides is vague and can be considered equivalent to biologically derived fungicides.

-The bio fungicide currently developed are basically microbial fungicides of bacteria, fungi and antibiotics, mainly including agricultural antibiotics, bacterial fungicides, fungal fungicides and viral fungicides.
-Microbial fungicides mainly inhibit the energy production of pathogens, interfere with biosynthesis and destroy cell structure, have strong compatibility and low toxicity, others also have the effect of stimulating plant growth.
+The bio fungicide currently developed are basically microbial fungicides of bacteria, fungi, and antibiotics, mainly including agricultural antibiotics, bacterial fungicides, fungal fungicides, and viral fungicides.
+Microbial fungicides mainly inhibit the energy production of pathogens, interfere with biosynthesis, and destroy cell structure, have strong compatibility and low toxicity, others also have the effect of stimulating plant growth.

 Kinds of Biofungicides Products

 1. Agricultural Antibiotics

 Agricultural antibiotic bactericides are secondary metabolites produced by microbial fermentation processes that inhibit or kill plant pathogens and regulate crop growth and development at low concentrations.
 For example, Kasugamycin, Jinggangmycin, Polyoxymycin, and Streptomycin.
 At present, agricultural antibiotic fungicides are the leading force of biocides.